 ESB Doctoral award candidates must be an ESB member in good standing at the time of submission.

-The deadline for receipt of nominations for the 2017 ESB Congress in Seville is January 31st 2017.
+The deadline for receipt of nominations for the 2018 ESB Congress (World Congress of Biomechanics, Dublin) is January 31st 2018.

 (b) please complete the application form (Thesis award proposal sheet_2012), which involves the submission of the thesis abstract for preliminary evaluation, and